benshimonz/V1/README.md

 ## Logical Entity Types

-A logical entity type can be assigned to a set of entities.
+A logical entity type can be assigned to specific entities.
 It is defined by:

 * The entities it assigns a new type name to:
   * Concrete (yellow) entities